GageAllenCarpenter/JCache/README.md

  }
 ```
 ### Removing All Data
+The 'removeAll' method removes all elements from the cache by deleting the cache file and creating a new, empty cache file.
+This ensures that the cache file is empty after the operation.
 ```java
 public static void main(String[] args) {
 	// Define a folder and file for the cache